 Each cohort learns a poem by heart every term and recites it to the class/Key Stage/whole school.
 We hold a Poetry Recital Competition each year and the winner receives a prize and has his or her name engraved on a trophy.

 Every child in the school (Years 1 – 6) is encouraged to deliver a Presentation to their peers.
 In Reception, themes for “Show and Tell” are dictated by the class topic and are therefore relevant to the children’s learning.
 In Year 1 and 2 children take part in ‘Treasure Box’ which is a time to present to the rest of the class with artefacts and pictures of a subject of their choice.
 The whole school listens to a Presentation delivered by a teacher and considers the skills needed.
 The Year 6 children are the first in the year to deliver a 3 minute Talk on any subject to the rest of KS2.
 Year 5 and Year 4 also have the opportunity to deliver a presentation later on in the year.
 The children also join in a whole school debate.

 Philosophy for children is being developed across the school.
 This allows children to learn to talk and develop ideas and teaches them to become good listeners also.
 We do this through ' What's the big question?'.
 This is a philosophical question linked to our topic that the children visit over the term.

-Reading at Thriplow
+Teaching Reading at Thriplow

-In 2019 the Year 6 results for Reading were 80% at Age Related Expectations with 53% at Greater Depth.
+Back in 2019 the Year 6 results for Reading were 80% at Age Related Expectations with 53% at Greater Depth.
 Children meeting the standard in phonics in Year One was 89%.

 As a school we strive to instil a love of reading through the teaching of high-quality texts and surrounding the children with an environment that is rich in language and print.
 Children explore these in a number of ways such as recitals, drama, performances of plays, assemblies, the arts, celebrations of book days, shadowing book awards and whole school projects.
 We have a wonderful library that is kept up to date with ‘birthday donations’ from parents and a wish list online.
 The library is enhanced with a ‘take a book’ theme every half term.
 Each class has access to a wide range of fiction and non-fiction within class.
 We also ensure children make progress through focusing on the teaching of key skills of vocabulary, inference, prediction, explanation, retrieval, sequencing and summarising.
 Reading takes place throughout the day: whole class reading, 1:1 reading with an adult, group reading, a class novel/story and reading clubs.